frontenddogma/web-development-glossary/manuscript/t.md

 Transport Layer Security
 : A cryptographic protocol designed to provide communications security over a computer network.
 Several versions of the TLS (and SSL) protocols find widespread use in applications such as web browsing, email, instant messaging, and voice over IP (VoIP).
 Websites can use TLS to secure all communications between their servers and web browsers.
 The TLS protocol aims primarily to provide privacy and data integrity between two or more communicating computer applications.
 TLS was first specified in 1999.&nbsp;[†](#w-tls)

+Travis CI
+: A continuous integration service used to build and test software projects hosted on GitHub and Bitbucket.
+Travis CI was founded in 2011.&nbsp;[†](#w-travis-ci) ℹ︎&nbsp;[travis-ci.com](https://www.travis-ci.com/)

 Tree-shaking
 : A dead code elimination technique that is applied when optimizing code written in ECMAScript dialects like JavaScript, TypeScript, or Dart into a single bundle that is loaded by a web browser.
 Rather than eliminating code that can never be executed, tree-shaking starts from entry point and includes only the code that is guaranteed to be executed.
 Tree-shaking is also described as “live code inclusion.”&nbsp;[†](#w-tree-shaking)